devops329/devops/instruction/playwright/playwright.md

 ## Running your first test

-The easiest way to run your first Playwright test is to use the examples that came with the Playwright installation.
+Playwright includes sample tests to help you get started.
+You should see an example file in your test directory:

 ```sh
 └── tests
     └── example.spec.js
 ```

-Playwright will run any test found in the testing directory as defined by the `testDir` property in the `playwright.config.js` file.
-You chose `tests` to be the testing directory during the installation.
-Playwright follows the common convention of including `.spec.` in test names.
-You can also use `.test.` if you want to be consistent with your Jest tests.
+Playwright runs any test file found in the directory defined by the `testDir` property in `playwright.config.js`.
+By convention, test files include `.spec.` or `.test.` in their filenames.

-The `example.spec.js` found in the `tests` directory contains two simple tests.
-Here is what the first one looks like.
+The `example.spec.js` file contains a test that looks like this:

 ```js
 test('has title', async ({ page }) => {